Skip to main content

 How much data do I need before these numbers are meaningful?

-More data = more confidence.
-With small samples (e.g., 50 units, 2 defects), DPMO estimates have high uncertainty.
+More data means more confidence.
+With small samples (50 units, 2 defects), DPMO estimates have high uncertainty.
 With large samples (1,000+ units), estimates stabilize.
-For homework and conceptual learning, any sample size works to practice the math.
-For real process assessment, aim for at least 100–300 units or a statistically significant sample based on your process variability.
+For learning the math or quick exploration, any sample size works.
+For real process assessment, aim for at least 100 to 300 units, or a statistically significant sample based on your process variability.
 Use statistical process control (SPC) and confidence intervals to assess estimate reliability.
-Remember: DPMO from one week's data is a snapshot; track trends over time.
+Remember: DPMO from one week's data is a snapshot.
+Track trends over time.

 What's the difference between DPMO and PPM?